jurajg/getdata_peer1/README.md

 - run_analysis.R - script that does data merging and creates new tidy dataset.

-- extracted.txt - new dataset with mean and standard deviation of variables extracted from original data sets
+- extracted.txt - new dataset with mean and standard deviation of variables extracted from original data sets in text table format (read.table defaults)

-- tidy.txt - new dataset in text table format (read.table defaults)
+- tidy.txt - new dataset with mean values of variables aggregated by subject and activity in text table format (read.table defaults)

 - CodeBook.md - description of tidy.txt